 How do I prevent balayage turning brassy?

-While you shouldn’t leave the salon looking brassy, blonde hair can turn orange thanks to minerals in tap water, air pollution and even sunlight (thank goodness bucket hats are in fashion this season!).
+While you shouldn’t leave the salon looking brassy, blonde hair can turn orange thanks to minerals in tap water, air pollution and even sunlight.

 There you have it!
 Everything you need to know about balayage—see you at the salon?